Textualize/textual-plotext/README.md

 ## Introduction

 The library makes one widget available: `PlotextPlot`.
-The intended use of `PlotextPlot` is that you create a plot widget by inheriting from it, and then implement the `plot` method.
-Within the `plot` method you can reference the `plt` property (`self.plt`) and, with some caveats (see below), make all the sorts of calls you'd normally make when using Plotext.
+Your plots are made inheriting from `PlotextPlot` and implementing the `plot` method.
+Within the `plot` method you can reference the `plt` property (`self.plt`) and, with some caveats (see below), write plotting code just as you would when using Plotext.

 Let's take [the first
 example](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#scatter-plot)